InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing-article.md

 Often, you will notice a reduction in turn-around time per host team after making a few successful contributions to that host team.
 This is effect can be observed with Open Source as well, you can read more about it [here](#buildup-of-trust-through-collaboration).

-[EDITOR NOTE: There was actually a paper on how trust is build up on remote/asynchronous collaboration.
-Maybe I'll find that again.
-The basic point is that aside of reliability in collaboration, continued presence the effect of water cooler discussions and food/drink consumption is quite impressive...
-]

 ### Expectation management

 In your classic teams everyone had an idea of the expectable lead times.
 Within an InnerSource context this might not be the case, either due to large time-zone differences (e.g. Seattle, USA with PDT vs Berlin, Germany with CEST) or you not being available full-time as with your original team even if they are in the same physical location as you are.
 Thus, to prevent frustration on both sides, impatience and other non-trust-building effects you'll need to explicitly do expectations management with regards to your expected reaction times.